sveltia/sveltia-cms/README.md

 ## Motivation

-Sveltia CMS was born in November 2022, when the development of Netlify CMS had been stalled for over six months. [@kyoshino](https://github.com/kyoshino)’s clients were looking to replace their Netlify CMS instances without much effort, mainly to get better internationalization (i18n) and multilingual support.
+Sveltia CMS was born in November 2022, when the progress of Netlify CMS was stalled for more than six months. [@kyoshino](https://github.com/kyoshino)’s clients wanted to replace their Netlify CMS instances without much effort, mainly to get better internationalization support.

-Built from the ground up, Sveltia CMS successfully incorporates i18n into every single corner of the product, while striving to radically improve UX, performance and productivity.
+To achieve radical improvements in UX, performance and i18n, it was decided to build an alternative from the ground up, while ensuring an easy migration path from the other.
+After proving the concept with a rapid prototype with [Svelte](https://svelte.dev/), development was accelerated to address their primary use cases.
 The new offering has since been released as open source software to encourage wider adoption.

-Our goal is to become a viable successor to Netlify CMS, expand the Git-based headless CMS market, and empower small businesses and individuals who need a simple yet effective CMS solution.
-The project also showcases the power of [Svelte](https://svelte.dev/), a modern UI library for creating web applications with less code.
+Our goal is to make it a viable successor to Netlify CMS, expand the Git-based headless CMS market, empower small businesses and individuals who need a simple yet powerful CMS solution, and showcase the lightweight nature of the Svelte framework.

 ## Features